 Where do I begin?!
 I’m such a Google queen.
+I’ve learned half the things I know from Google.
 I mean, if I can do it (or at least try)….
 Bet your butt I will.

 So about 5 years ago, my father in law and I got into a heated discussion about compost.
 Yes, compost.
 You mean to tell me you take food scraps and put them in a heap and let it get old?
 GROSS!
 I could not wrap my brain around it.
 My argument was that compost was spoilage of food.
 His was that it was a breakdown.
 Technically both of us were correct.
 Spoil and breakdown essentially are in the process of decomposition.
 And so my journey began.

 My husband and I lived in Northwest Arkansas for 2 years.
 While I was pregnant with C1, I was jobless and we lived with my in-laws who have an affinity for the outdoors.
 While we live with them, we learned some pretty awesome life lessons.